martinvibes/aione/README.md

 **Example Interaction:**
 ```
-User: "What is the ticker for 0x123...abc?"
+User: "What is the ticker for ANON?"
-AI One: "The token ticker for 0x123...abc is $HeyAnon"
+AI One: "The token ticker for $HeyAnon is 0x123...abc "
 ```

 #### Balance Check (Uses Zerepy Agent Framework)